entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

     - (If you chose to be prompted to generate micro frontends) `Do you want to generate micro frontends?` (Up to you)

-8. Affirm each overwrite prompt (echoed below) to resolve conflicts as the Blueprint generates controllers, repositories, services, and micro frontends for your entity. **Note: Enter `a` in response to the initial prompt to authorize all overwrites to existing files with the necessary configuration changes.**
+8. Affirm each overwrite prompt (echoed below) to resolve conflicts as the Blueprint generates controllers, repositories, services and micro frontends for your entity. **Note: Enter "a" in response to the initial prompt to authorize all overwrites to existing files with the necessary configuration changes.**
     - `Overwrite src/main/resources/config/liquibase/master.xml?`

     - `Overwrite package.json?`